numfocus/jobs-board/README.md

 ## Posting a job

-Copy `jobs/template.yaml` to `jobs/YYYY-MM-DD_groupname.yaml`, fill
-out the details, and file a pull request to this repository.
+Review the [charter](CHARTER.md).
+Then, copy `jobs/template.yaml` to `jobs/YYYY-MM-DD_groupname.yaml`, fill out the details, and file a pull request to this repository.

 ## Installation